 Perhaps today I can find one thing that seems dark and remember to say, “Where I see darkness, I choose to see the light.”
 Perhaps I can remember to look for love instead of condemnation and judgment.
 Perhaps I can look on something that seems like a curse and learn to count it as a blessing.
 Let me begin in small increments, and in lessons close to home.
 It may be beyond me now to look on global disasters and see light in them, but I can begin with things closer to home: my disturbed plans, the intrusive friend, the withdrawing spouse.
 “Let me forgive Your holy world today, that I may look upon its holiness and understand it but reflects my own” (1:6).

 We are not alone as we travel this road.

-Our Love awaits us as we go to Him, and walks beside us showing us the way.
+Our Love awaits us as we go to Him, and walks beside us, showing us the way.
 He fails in nothing.
-He is the end we seek, and He the means by which we go to Him.
+He [is] the end we seek, and He the means by which we come to Him.
 (2:1-3)